 I got up at 6 AM, and headed across the grounds to get to P, who had been freshly bathed the night before.
-I found my horse covered neck to back in manure, and I still had to braid (yep, it’s apparently a consistent thing with Trainer B).
+I found my horse covered neck to back in manure, and I still had to braid (yep, it’s apparently a consistent thing).
 So I panicked, threw cold water over my horse who hates any sort of bath, then tied him in his stall to braid him for the 3rd time ever in the 4 years I’ve owned him.
 Sadly, Husband only got pictures from the opposite side, but they looked really good (and discreet- no one could see the bobby pins!) and stayed in securely, minus the one closest to the saddle that was already thin and then I knocked repeatedly with my reins while tacking up.
 Oops.

 Then we got sent to the spooky ring by the woods with the woodland creatures and the road.
 And my husband decided a good place to stand would at the edge of the woods (I still love you).